ioos/bio_mobilization_workshop/index.md

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}
-This workshop is intended to be a small hands-on, interactive virtual workshop focused on mobilizing marine biological observation datasets to the <a href="https://obis.org/">Ocean Biodiversity Information System (OBIS)</a> by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, net tows, microscopy, fish trawls, imaging, ‘omics, acoustics, telemetry).
+This workshop is intended to be a small hands-on, interactive virtual workshop focused on mobilizing marine biodiversity observation datasets to the <a href="https://obis.org/">Ocean Biodiversity Information System (OBIS)</a> by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, net tows, microscopy, fish trawls, imaging, ‘omics, acoustics, telemetry).

 What this workshop will cover: